MikaelTornwall/friendbook/README.md

 ## Description

-FriendBook is an old-school Facebook imitation project.
+FriendBook is an old-school Facebook -type social media project.

 How to run?